onefrankguy/frankmitchell.org/posts/smoothly-scrolling-a-vertical-shooter-with-javascript.md

 Instead of subtracting 20 pixels from each tile's top position, we're subtracting our scroll speed multiplied by our elapsed time.
 That gives us the amount to move our tile so that it scrolls at 20 pixels per second.

-We're also rounding our offset up so our tiles snap to the nearest pixel.
-CSS doesn't have great subpixel positioning support, so lining things up exactly keeps our game looking sharp.
-Using `Math.ceil()` instead of `Math.round()` ensures the world moves at least one pixel each frame.

 <div class="game art" style="position: relative; display: block; width: 320px; height: 356px; overflow: hidden">
 <div id="delta-scroll" style="position: absolute; top: 0; left: 0; display: block; width: 100%; height: 100%; background: #ef4d94"></div>